 Blue Matador will monitor your Kubernetes cluster and all its important metrics and events, and let you know when you need to take action.
 It can ease the nagging anxiety that there are unknowns in your system waiting to cause you and your team headaches.
 Best of all, Blue Matador does it all without configuration.

-All you have to do is install our agent through a DaemonSet and the sit back and rest assured that your Kubernetes cluster is in good hands.
-Give it a try today!
+All you have to do is install our agent through a DaemonSet and then sit back and rest assured that your Kubernetes cluster is in good hands.
+Click here to start a free trial.